 The kennels also enabled us to help both the Police and Local Authorities by taking dogs seized under the Animal Welfare Act, for example puppy farm dogs.
 Our staff and volunteer team grew and we're proud of the welfare standards we achieve, including Association of Dogs and Cats Home membership, our boarding licence and the RSPCA Footprint Gold award for kennelled dogs.

 In 2018 we started our Amazing Greys project and commit to take every routinely surrendered and injured greyhound from our local track.
 In 2019 also took on the unclaimed Blaenau Gwent CBC strays.

 We are proud to say that last year we helped a total of 907 dogs - huge growth since our humble beginnings.
 We've worked hard to develop excellent working relationships with both the national and independent rescues that support our work with rescue spaces, training and grants.
 We work hard to raise the funds needed to help those 907 dogs, and are so, so proud of our amazing supporters, many of whom have been with us from the very beginning.
 We wouldn't be here without you.

-We're also working on our strategic plans for the future so we can continue to grow and help even more pets in need.
-We need to refurbish our rescue centre, and we would also love the opportunity to open a second centre in the future, to expand to help other pets.
+We're also working on our strategic plan for the future so we can continue to grow, refurbish our rescue centre and help even more pets in need.

 When a broken, elderly stray in desperate need of hope comes through the doors, you can turn his life around, even if only for a short while.
 Tommy is living his very best life in a loving foster home.